Intermittency and lower dimensional dissipation in incompressible fluids: Introduction

 \subsection{Comparison with the existing literature.}

-Let us start by noticing that under the homogeneity assumption, i.e. when $\gamma=d$, the critical threshold given in Theorem \ref{t:rough} (as well as all the results in both space and time we prove in this paper) automatically coincides with the K41 (and thus Onsager) prediction $\theta=\sfrac{1}{3}$, thus providing an honest generalisation of the energy conservation criterion of Constantin-E-Titi to the nonhomogeneous setting.
+Let us start by noticing that under the homogeneity assumption, i.e. when $\gamma=d$, the critical threshold given in Theorem \ref{t:rough} (as well as all the results in both space and time we prove in this paper) automatically coincides with the K41 (and thus Onsager) prediction $\theta=\sfrac{1}{3}$, thus providing an honest generalisation of the energy conservation criterion of Constantin-E-Titi to the intermittent setting.
 Moreover, our Theorem \ref{t:rough} also matches (modulo the definition of dimension) with the energy conservation of $d-$dimensional Vortex Sheets proved in \cite{Sv09} by R. Shvydkoy.
+See also the recent work \cite{DI23} where the first named author together with M. Inversi generalized such energy conservation, with no assumptions on the structure of the singular set.
 Vortex Sheets are intermittent incompressible flows in the class $L^\infty\cap BV$ (which by interpolation belong to $B^{\sfrac{1}{p}}_{p,\infty}$ for all $p\geq 1$) which are smooth outside a regular enough codimension$-1$ surface (the sheet) across which they have a jump discontinuity in the transversal direction.
 Indeed our result proves that, when singularities form at most a codimension$-1$ set, the threshold that determines energy conservation is $\theta_p=\sfrac{1}{p}$, which is exactly the critical regularity of a Vortex Sheet.
 We refer to Remark \ref{r:vortexsheets} for a more rigorous discussion.
 Note that such a threshold $\theta_p=\sfrac{1}{p}$ coincides also with codimension$-1$ Burgers shocks (that formally corresponds to $\gamma=0$ in $1d$ Burgers) which, contrary to Vortex--Sheets, are also consistent with a nontrivial energy dissipation \cite{F95}*{Pages 142-143}.